 Dying Light 2

 The original cooperative zombie slaying, parkour shooter, Dying Light, was a monstrous success.
 The sequel is likely to be the same and will include many visual enhancements, one of which is real-time ray-traced shadows.
-Details about its implementation are quite thin, but we’ll learn more as we head towards the game’s rough 2020 release date.
+Details about its implementation are quite thin, but we’ll learn more as we head towards the game’s currently unknown release date.

 Enlisted is a World War II squad shooter MMO that looks to recreate some of the most expansive battles of the war.
 You may not have time to take in all of the pretty ray tracing effects, however.
 The first open playtest took place on April 1.
 2020.
 The developer has yet to announce a set launch date.